kingkaungkhine1/Projects/Vending Machine/README.md

 Change displayed as the number of quarters, dimes, nickels, and pennies returned to the user.
 Vending machine items stored in a file.
 Inventory for the vending machine read from this file when the program starts and written out to this file just before the program exits.

+Each user action is logged and stored in an audit.txt file.

 The program tracks the following properties for each item:
 Item name,
 Item cost,